-We are a leading and fast-growing multi-brand hotel group in China.
+We are a leading and fast-growing multi-brand hotel group in China with an international coverage.
 We operate under leased and owned, manachised and franchised models.
 Under the lease and ownership model, we directly operate hotels located primarily on leased or owned properties.
 Under the manachise model, we manage manachised hotels through the on-site hotel managers we appoint and collect fees from franchisees.
 Under the franchise model, we provide training, reservation and support services to the franchised hotels and collect fees from franchisees but do not appoint on-site hotel managers.
 We apply a consistent standard and platform across all of our hotels.
-As of December 31, 2018, we had 699 leased and owned hotels, 3,309 manachised hotels and 222 franchised hotels in operation, 42 leased and owned hotels and 1,063 manachised and franchised hotels under development.
+As of December 31, 2019, we had 688 leased and owned hotels, 4,519 manachised hotels and 411 franchised hotels in operation, 43 leased and owned hotels and 2,219 manachised and franchised hotels under development.

-As of the date of this annual report, we own 12 hotel brands that are designed to target distinct segments of customers:
+As of the date of this annual report, we operate the following hotel brands that are designed to target distinct segments of customers: